Austin layoff: keep the FIRE plan or reset?

 • Retirement accounts aren’t frozen: payroll deferrals stop during unemployment, but the balances can roll into an IRA or solo 401(k).
 The presets assume you stay invested and avoid cash-outs.

 • Healthcare / rent shocks dominate the gap.
-If your rent is above the modeled $1.7k-$2.3k/mo Austin band or if you carry debt payments, add them explicitly; otherwise Safe/mo will overstate your margin.
+If your rent is above the modeled Austin renter assumption or if you carry debt payments, add them explicitly; otherwise the model can overstate your margin.

 Open the scenario and start tweaking →